-If your damage exceeds \$10,000 and you have not yet paid your 2017-2018 property taxes, you may file a claim for tax deferment with your County Assessor to request a deferral of those taxes until 30 days after you receive a corrected bill.
-You should confirm this with your County Assessor's office when you file for the deferment.
+If your damage exceeds \$10,000 and you have not yet paid the currently due installment of your property taxes, you may file a claim for tax deferment with your County Assessor to request a deferral of those taxes until 30 days after you receive a corrected bill.
+You should confirm this with your County Assessor's office when you file for the deferral.
 Otherwise, you must continue to pay your property taxes as billed.
-(Note: Property taxes that are impounded and paid pursuant to an agreement with your lender do not qualify for deferment.)
+(Note: Property taxes that are impounded and paid pursuant to an agreement with your lender do not qualify for deferral.)